basitk41/javascript-1.0/README.md

 # Exercise 9
 Here is another simple but great exercise, your job is to create a function called show properties.
 We pass an object here.
 And this function should display all the properties of this object that are of type string.
 # Exercise 10
-Here's another

-2
-00:00:04.000 --> 00:00:08.000
-simple but great exercise that trains your programming brain.
+Here's another simple but great exercise that trains your programming brain.
 So I want you to create this function called sum(limit), we give it a limit and this function will return the sum of all the multiples of 3 and 5 from 0 up to this limit.
 Here's an example.
 What are the multiples of 3 and 5, between 0 and 10.
 Well, multiples of 3, are 3, 6, and 9 and multiples of 5 are 5 and 10, so I'm including this number that is passed as a limit.
 Now if you add these numbers together, the result will be 33, and that is the trouble of this function
+# Exercise 11
+we want to calculate the grade of a student.
+So here, are the marks of a student in different subjects, let marks=[80,80,50], we pass this array with this function, calculateGrade(marks), what this function does, is first it calculates the average grade.
+So what is the average here, 80 plus 80 plus 50, that comes to 210 divided by 3, so the average is 70.
+Now here we need a table to see what grade this average corresponds to.
+So if the average comes down to this range 1 to 59, the grade should be F, if it is between 60 and 69, that should be D, if it's between 70 and 79, that should be a C. If it's between 8- and 89, that should be a B. And finally if it's between 90 and 100, that should be an A
+# Exercise 12
+This exercise is a very popular exercise for junior programmers. use loops to print like that below output:
+First Task:
+*
+**
+***
+****
+*****
+Second Task:
+*****
+ ****
+  ***
+   **
+    *
+Third Task:
+    *
+   **
+  ***
+ ****
+*****
+# Exercise 13
+I want you to create this function, showPrimes, that takes a limit, and shows all the prime numbers up to this limit.
+So here are the prime numbers that we have, up to 20, we got 2, 3, 5, 7 and so on.